 Michał Lorenc himself, even before the premiere, said in one of the interviews: “The artistic dimension of this place should match the spiritual dimension, which is patronized by Saint John Paul II and Primate Stefan Wyszyński.”
 The listeners of “Przymierze” had no doubt that the event in which they participated meets the postulate expressed by the composer.

 The concert, as revealed in the next chapter entitled Numbers, was watched and heard on two shows by over 5.7 thousand Donors and Guests.
 This music show was watched on public television by 2.8 million viewers from Poland and abroad.
-Today, a record of this monumental work is available on CD in our online shop and in the Shop at the Church of Divine Providence.
+Today, a record of this monumental work is available on CD in our online shop and in the Shop at the Temple of Divine Providence.

 There is much to thank for is a collection of interesting talks about the idea of this place, its construction, emotions and plans for the future: with Fr.
 Cardinal Kazimierz Nycz, Warsaw Metropolitan, with Piotr Gaweł, President of the Divine Providence Centre, Fr.
 Tadeusz Aleksandrowicz, the parish priest of the Divine Providence parish and the custodian of the new Sanctuary.

 The album is closed with touching excerpts from the Donors’ letters, included in the chapter Through the Eyes of the Donors, and a report from the Temple construction site, In the beginning there was construction, full of interesting details.

 The final of the album is a presentation of a small Team of the Centre for Divine Providence, regularly supported by a large group of volunteers.